 OSGeo is open to everyone, with all our events and activities open to the public – membership is not required to participate.

-- Our wiki has a map of members.
-To be listed click the ‘log in‘ button on the upper right hand corner of the Wiki and follow the instructions.
+- Login to the OSGeo wiki – click the ‘log in‘ button on the upper right hand corner of the wiki and follow the instructions.
+The wiki map of members shows individuals world wide.

 Starting out with any new technology can be intimidating.
 OSGeo offers worldwide access to “local chapter” groups to help you get started: